 What about Sporting Facilities?

-Mercedes enjoys having all its sporting facilities on the one campus.
+Mercedes enjoys having most of its sporting facilities on the one campus.

 Physical Education (PE) is an important part of the curriculum and provides valuable opportunities for students to enjoy South Australia’s unique scenery and friendly lifestyle.

-The college has wonderful playing fields for soccer, football, cricket, hockey and softball as well as tennis courts, two indoor gymnasiums for basketball, and facilities for volleyball, badminton and table tennis to name but a few.
+The college has wonderful playing fields for soccer, football, cricket, hockey and softball as well as tennis courts, two indoor gymnasiums for basketball, and facilities for volleyball, badminton and table tennis.

 What is the special “mark” of the College that makes it different from others?